bjt-user/Linux/vim/internals/tests/screendumps.md

 You can add a space at the end of the file with `gedit`!

+Or you can add the space if you mv the file to `/tmp` edit it there \
+and then mv it back.

 Another way seems to be to copy the failed file from `testdir/failed` to \
 `testdir/dumps`.\
 But this might fail.